lsst-dm/dmtn-249/index.rst

 - for a client/server butler, there is no alternation between object-store and http operations, just one and then the other, reducing latency (assuming the data ID has indeed been obtained in advance), and increasing the possiblity that the client Datastore can just be a regular ``FileDatastore``.
   Any database transactions needed can also happen entirely in a single server operation.

+This change will make it so Datastore sees conflicting writes before Registry.
+While these are expected to be rare, and thus conflict resolution does not need to be highly optimized, is important that it does not have the potential to corrupt the repository.
+The easiest way to do this is to configure Datastore storage backends to prohibit writes to locations where files already exist; this is the default behavior for most backends of interest, but we currently explicitly permit silent clobbering to work around problems with automatic retries in BPS.
+:cite:`DMTN-205` outlines an alternative approach to automatric retries that is better for provenance and should be adopted instead.

 ``Butler.import`` and ``Butler.transfer_from``
 """"""""""""""""""""""""""""""""""""""""""""""